 - Always log out of your CRM or donor database when you are done using it.
 Create individual user logins with defined access.

 - Never collect or store credit card information on your servers.
 Understand the legal reporting requirements if your database is hacked.
 You may also be required to provide credit monitoring to EVERYONE in your database.

 - Contact an insurance professional to do an exposure review for your company or nonprofit organization.
 If you have a breach, the consequential costs could SHUT YOU DOWN!
 Consider purchasing cyber liability policies to cover your organization.

 I am by no means an expert in these areas.
 But, I’m glad I know professionals who are just a phone call or email away who can be relied on to help!
 Here are the presenters from today’s event….consider reaching out to them if you need an assessment of your database or cyber security measures.

 Thank you to the Hillsborough Library for hosting our meeting!

 About The Author

 Maria Semple is the Founder and CEO of The Prospect Finder LLC.
 Maria consults to small businesses and nonprofit organizations on email marketing, social media and prospecting strategies.
-She is also an Authorized Local Expert with Constant Contact.
+Her book, "Magnify Your Business" was published in October 2015.
+She is also a Certified Solution Provider with Constant Contact.